ssfsx17/ffpnp/readable.md

 ### Status: Taurochole

-After Armor Damage that you take is decreased by 10%.
-The percentages of all such modifiers are added together, e.g. 10% and 30% add together for 40%.
+Incoming Potency for damage is decreased by 10.

 ### Status: Temper

-Your outgoing Physical After-Armor Damage is increased by 25%.
+Your P-Potency for damage is increased by 25.

 ### Status: Temperance

-Your healing output is increased by 25%.
-You project an area of magical protection with a radius of 3 squares, which affects yourself and all allies, reducing incoming Magical Damage by 10%.
+Your Potency for healing is increased by 25.

+In map combat, you project an area of magical protection with a radius of 3 squares, which affects yourself and all allies.

+In mapless combat, you project an area of magical protection that affects your whole row.

+The magical protection affects incoming M-Potency for damage, decreasing it by 10.

 ### Status: Thin Air

-You ignore the MP costs of [Conjuration Magick](#conjuration-magick).
+You ignore the MP costs of [Conjuration Magick](#conjuration-magick)

 ### Status: Thrill of Battle

 Your maximum HP is increased by 20%.
-HP restoration on you is increased by 20%.
+Incoming Potency for healing is increased by 20.

 ### Status: Toad